 The Mount Pleasant Operation (MPO) is located in the Upper Hunter Valley of NSW.
 Development is undertaken within ML 1645, ML 1713, ML 1708, ML 1808, ML 1709, ML 1750 and ML 1829 and is operated in accordance with relevant Authorities and in accordance with Development Consents DA 92/97 and SSD 10418.
-DA 92/97 (as modified) allows for the extraction of ROM at a rate of up to 10.5 Mtpa and allows for mining operations to be carried out until 22 December 2026.
-The Mount Pleasant Optimisation Project approved under SSD 10418 involves extraction of additional coal reserves, an increase in the rate of coal extraction to 21 Mtpa ROM and the continuation of mining operations The approved MPO includes a rail loop and spur, load-out facility and conveyor, until 2048. connecting the mine to the Muswellbrook-Ulan Rail Line.
-Major components include: ٠ Open out-of-pit emplacements; • water management infrastructure; • cuts; • CHPP and coal stockpiles; and • Fines Emplacement Areas.
+The Mount Pleasant Optimisation Project approved under SSD 10418 allows for the extraction of up to 21 Mtpa ROM and the continuation of mining operations until 2048.
+The approved MPO includes a rail loop and spur, load-out facility and conveyor, connecting the mine to the Muswellbrook-Ulan Rail Line.
+Major components include:

+• Open cuts; • out-of-pit emplacements; • water management infrastructure; • CHPP and coal stockpiles; and • Fines Emplacement Areas.